joinpursuit/Pursuit-Core-iOS/lessons/unit1/functions-two/full-lesson.md

 ## 2: Review

-- Bool
+- Bool -> Logic questions
-- Int
+- Int -> Arithmatic
-- Double
+- Double -> Arithmatic
-- Float
+- Float -> Arithmatic
-- if/else
-- for in loops
+- for in loops -> Iterate through all elements in an object
-- while loops
+- while loops -> Iterate through all indices in an object
+- if/else -> Iterate through all elements matching a condition
+- switch -> Check a variable for a value and run code depending on how it matches a case
-- String
+- String -> Iterate through all characters in a String
-- Character
+- Character -> Convert Characters to String and manipulate Unicode
-- Range
+- Range -> Check if a number is in a Range.
+Iterate through a Range
-- Optionals
+- Optionals -> Unwrap and use an optional value
-- Arrays
+- Arrays -> Add elements to the beginning and end, access a specific element
-- Dictionaries
+- Dictionaries -> Find frequency of an element in an Array

 ## 3: Strings